Is There An App For That?

 Our Rating: 7.5/10

-You can't go wrong with any of these 4 apps.
-However, they are designed for different purposes.
+You can't go wrong with any of these four apps.
+However, they are each designed for different purposes.
 Pick Mint if you want a simple, overall view of your finances.
 Pick YNAB if you are trying to figure out how to budget and stay on track.
 Pick Personal Capital if you have a good grasp on your finances and want to manage your investments.
 Pick Everydollar if you like zero-sum budgeting and are new to budgeting.

 Also, if apps aren't your thing, please remember to do what works for you!
 Your financial situation does not have to revolve around technology.
 Just like a diet, a budget and healthy financial life should fit in the parameters of what you will use and what will work.